jordan52/trickykegstands/src/site/checklist.md

 * Reverse Tunnel:
     + I'm at work, I ssh -R into my machine at home.
 When I get home, I log on to my machine and ssh to a localhost:port which opens an ssh connection to the machine at work.
+Here is a nice how-to <http://www.noah.org/wiki/SSH_tunnel>
-    + ssh -R 2210:localhost:22 myHomeServer.com
+    + ssh -f -N -R 2210:localhost:22 myHomeServer.com   (-f forks it to the background. -N keeps you from executing a remote command)
     + then when I get home: ssh -p 2210 localhost

 * More examples: <http://rhnotebook.wordpress.com/2010/02/13/reverse-ssh-port-forwarding-t-o-i-c-o-r-g/>